nextcloud/globalsiteselector/README.md

 // operation mode
 'gss.mode' => 'slave',

-// url of the master, so we can redirect the user back in-case of an error 'gss.master.url' => 'http://localhost/nextcloud2',
+// url of the master, so we can redirect the user back in case of an error 'gss.master.url' => 'http://localhost/nextcloud2',
 ````